-What the Flock is the Flamingle?
+What the flock is the Flamingle?

 So, why the Flamingle?
 Excellent question!
-On the morning of September 4, 1979, students trudging up Bascom Hill to their morning classes wiped the sleep from their eyes to see the entire hill turned … pink?
-The Pail & Shovel Party, led by legendary jokesters James Mallon ’79 and Leon Varjian, “planted” 1,008 plastic pink flamingos on the Bascom lawn as a victory stunt after winning the student government elections.
+On the morning of September 4, 1979, students trudging up Bascom Hill to their morning classes wiped the sleep from their eyes to see the entire hill turned pink.
+The Pail & Shovel Party, led by legendary jokesters James Mallon ’79 and Leon Varjian x’83, “planted” 1,008 plastic pink flamingos on the Bascom lawn as a victory stunt after winning the student government elections.
 The flamingo stunt did more than give UW–Madison a reputation of “inspired goofiness.”
 It also solidified the bird as a campus and Madison icon: in 2009, the plastic pink flamingo became the official city bird.